 The dark horse in the list and one that is slowly becoming a favourite of investors is Vedantu.
 While it has been around for a long time, Vedantu’s recent IP patent application for understanding the effects of online learning is what has set the cat among the pigeons.
 Over time, Vedantu has been able to bring on its platform, more than 500+ teachers and stretch its accessibility to over a thousand plus cities in over thirty countries.

 FutureLearn is a powerful platform that offers you a new way to learn.
 All courses are designed in order to ensure effective learning, through storytelling, visible learning, and online community support.
 The courses are designed as per the subjects, short courses, expert tracks and online degrees.
 You can learn the popular subjects like – Business and Management, Healthcare and Medicine, Psychology and Mental Health, IT and Computer Science and much more.

 There are plenty of challenges that Edtech companies have to face in India.
 The threat from every popular tuition teacher is still there.
 However, most experts suggest that Indian Edtech companies need to shed their cash-burning models especially on the awareness generation front and try to become profitable.

 What do you think of Edtech companies?
-Do you think that they are something that will remain with us for a long time, or cease to disappear in the next few years?
+Do you think they are something that will remain with us for a long time, or disappear in the next few years?
 Drop your answers in the comments section below.